bitwarden/help/_articles/account/export-your-data.md

 Data exports contain your unencrypted data in `.csv` format.
 You should not store or send the file over unsecure channels (such as email).
 Delete it immediately after you are done using it.
 {% endwarning %}

+{% note %}
+The downloaded `.csv` file can be opened, read, and modified in spreadsheet programs such as Microsoft Excel or a simple text editor like Notepad.
+{% endnote %}

 ## From the web vault

 1. Log in to the web vault at <https://vault.bitwarden.com>